The list of things you have not done, but want to do before you die – Bucket List

-As the plot unfolds Carter dies, (sorry for the spoiler alert but the movies been out for over 13 years) Cole delivers a eulogy at Carter’s funeral, during which he explains that the last three months of Carter’s life were, thanks to Carter, the best three months of Cole’s own life.
+As the plot unfolds Carter dies, (sorry for the spoiler alert, but the movies have been out for over 13 years).
+Cole delivers a eulogy at Carter’s funeral, during which he explains that the last three months of Carter’s life were, thanks to Carter, the best three months of Cole’s own life.

 Cole crosses “help a stranger for good” off the list.